 This FRUIT SALSA RECIPE is a serious favorite in my house!
 My kids love it and ask for it often, and it’s always requested anytime we have a potluck.
-It’s simple to throw together, if you don’t mind doing a bit of chopping and it’s the perfect sweet treat.
+It’s simple to throw together, if you don’t mind doing a bit of chopping and it’s the perfect sweet but healthy treat.

 I’ve been making my brown sugar cinnamon fruit salad for years and years.
 It’s always a hit with my family and friends, but you guys…I think there’s a new love around here.